 20 Mistakes You’re Making With Your Home Décor – And How to Fix Them

 We just covered 20 home décor mistakes that you’re probably making.
 And then we talked about how to fix each and every one.
 Now it’s your turn to get honest with yourself and see which one of these you’re doing.
 So, you can take the next step and correcting these flaws.
-So, go ahead and grab my free Common Design Mistakes Checklist.
-Fixing these mistakes will is an easy way to help turn your house into a home a love.
+So, go ahead and join my FREE Decorating Made Easy Challenge.
+You’ll learn the tricks to easily decorate your home, even if you don’t have an eye for design.

 And please, take a few minutes to leave me a comment below and let me know about some of your design mistakes.

 - How To Set Up a Home Office To Increase Your Productivity